lomeraniel/cleanup-kindle-notes/README.md

 # Cleanup Kindle Notes

 This is a small script that cleans up Kindle Highlight files (`My Clippings.txt`).
-I created it because exporting Notes from my Second Generation Kindle is not as straightforward as from newer models.
+I created it because exporting and cleaning up Notes from my [Second Generation Kindle](https://s3-us-west-2.amazonaws.com/customerdocumentation/EK2/Customize+Your+Reading+on+Kindle+(2nd+Generation).pdf) is not as straightforward as from newer models.

 # Requirements